craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 Components may be shared or embedded.
 Embedded components belong exclusively to a content object, while a shared component is shared across pages or components.
-For more information on how to use embedded and shared components, see :ref:`here <newIa-component-handling>`
+For more information on how to use embedded and shared components, see :ref:`here <component-handling>`

-.. _newIa-content-model:
+.. _content-model:

 -----------------------------
 Content Type Model Definition